rogithubtestero/juggling-tricktable/README.md

 * Links to animations, with the help of [gunswap.co](http://gunswap.co)
 * Accessible from everywhere and every device (though Javascript must be enabled)
 * Easy editing (See [Contributing](#contributing))

+## How To Use

+No need for an installation.
+For using this just go [HERE](http://robinrosenstock.com/juggling/tricktable).

+### Video

+When there is a Website with a video explaining/showing the trick just copy the whole website link and paste it into the "video" field in the json editor.
+But better way is to use an embed-link from the video directly.
+To find an embed link to the video is different where the video is hosted.

+For Youtube use this:

+1. Share (to the right of "I-dislike-this-Button")
+2. Embed
+3. Copy __only__ the embed link, e.g: https://www.youtube.com/embed/JEI1IGE1EsI
+4. Paste it into the json editor

+### Contributing

+Contributing is especially important for this app.
+Because there are far too many tricks to clearly lay out in a table all by myself.
+So I need *your* help, for building the *ultimate* juggling tricktable.
+Have no fear.
+Its easy.
+Follow these steps:

+### Download

 ## Development